 Julian led an investigation for a quantitative hedge fund concerned about the potential theft of the fund’s trade secrets.
 Working with Kroll’s computer forensics team, Julian identified a number of documents indicating that employees used complex measures to alter file titles, metadata, and other document properties in an effort to conceal their theft of confidential fund materials, including two of the firm’s proprietary trading algorithms.
 Julian worked with outside legal counsel to present evidence to support the prosecution of the former employees, who were ultimately convicted and sentenced.

-Since joining Kroll, Julian has worked on dozens of domestic and international asset search investigations for Fortune 100 companies, individuals, and judgment creditors.
-His experience includes investigating assets belonging to high net worth individuals and families, sovereign countries, heads of state, state-owned entities, and others seeking to conceal wealth through complex corporate networks or flight capital havens.
+Since joining Kroll, Julian has been a member of Kroll’s Asset Search and Seizure practice, working on domestic and international asset search investigations for Fortune 100 companies, individuals, and judgment creditors.
+His experience includes investigating assets belonging to high-net-worth individuals and families, sovereign countries, heads of state, state-owned entities, and others seeking to conceal wealth through complex corporate networks or flight capital havens.

-Julian has worked on over 25 litigation support assignments during his tenure at Kroll.
+Julian has worked on over 100 litigation support assignments during his tenure at Kroll.
 In one matter, he worked with the counsel of a major New York investment bank that was defending itself against claims by two former employees seeking hundreds of millions in damages.
-The investigation documented numerous breaches of company policy and performance issues for both employees.
-Kroll’s findings helped the bank reach a favorable settlement.
+The investigation documented numerous breaches of company policy and performance issues for both employees, and helped the bank reach a favorable settlement.

 Julian led an investigation into the Chief Financial Officer’s (CFO’s) conduct at an international telecommunications firm.
 An investigation and forensic accounting review of private equity investors in the company determined that the CFO had not stolen company assets.
 In another matter, Julian co-led an investigation that established evidence that a number of employees spent months working to build a competing enterprise using their current employer’s intellectual property.
 The case involved the review of emails, instant messages, and cached internet pages from dozens of computers in the United States and Europe.
 The evidence formed the basis of complaints filed in three countries.